 Working Group members raised concerns with collecting data to determine whether customers meet the CPUC's definitions for hard-to-reach, disadvantaged, or underserved.
 Some of the data needed can be sensitive for customers to provide and, but for the customer, is not accessible to a PA (e.g., household income).
 Additionally, the energy efficiency program or intervention in which the person or business is participating can affect a PA's ability to gather data.
 For example, people or businesses participating in a free workshop or educational event can be more hesitant to provide personal information than those receiving equipment incentives or direct installation of equipment.

-There was not agreement among working group members about whether more Commission guidance is needed or not.
+There was not agreement among working group members about whether more Commission guidance regarding the Commission's definitions for hard-to-reach, disadvantaged, and underserved is needed or not.
 Six of 12 respondents to the Equity Survey thought that more Commission guidance could be helpful, and the other six respondents either disagreed or did not have an opinion.
 Generally, some Working Group members thought that enough guidance already exists, but one raised that it may be productive to have further conversation about the feasibility of collecting certain data points.
-Notably, Working Group members identified that it is not possible to collect data on non-program participants relating to the criteria for being hard-to-reach, disadvantaged, and/or underserved.
+Notably, Working Group members identified that it is not possible to collect data on non-program participants relating to the criteria for being hard-to-reach, disadvantaged, and/or underserved; therefore, it is not possible to develop a total count of hard-to-reach, disadvantaged, or underserved customers (participants and non-participants) at the sector level.

 Recommendation #9: Equity Indicators #11 and 12